-I Wonder as I Wander, from Family Christmas Online™This song is part of a centuries-old tradition of Applachian folk music based on tunes brought from Europe before modern theories of melody and harmony had quite caught hold.
+I Wonder as I Wander, from Family Christmas OnlineTMThis song is part of a centuries-old tradition of Applachian folk music based on tunes brought from Europe before modern theories of melody and harmony had quite caught hold.
 By now, of course, many people equate Appalachian music with Bluegrass, or the Carter family.
 But thanks to the efforts of "song collectors" like Alan Lomax and John Jacob Niles, we have a record of many tunes and traditions that preceded those relatively modern forms."I Wonder as I Wander" was partially collected and partially written by John Jacob Niles, who also wrote "Black is the Color of my True Love's Hair," another "folk" classic.
 Niles loved folk music so much that he spent decades between 1910 and 1938 traveling the back roads and sitting on the back porches of Appalachia collecting folk songs of all kinds.
 In July, 1933, in Murphy, North Carolina, Niles met a young girl named Annie Morgan.
 Annie's family of intinerant evangelists was about to be run out of town for being a public nuisance.
 Annie sang three lines of this tune, and Niles was so enchanted by the haunting melody that he paid her about two dollars to get her to sing it over and over again until he was sure he had written down all she knew.
 Unfortunately it wasn't enough to consider a real song.
 But later Niles reworked the bits of tune into something that resembled a melody and added enough words to make it singable.
-(For Niles' own description of the experience, click here.
+(For Niles' own description of the experience, click here.)
 Since the song began receiving public attention, it has been recorded by all sorts of musicians and has even found its way to "respectable" hymnals.
 To people accustomed to classical and "popular" music, this song seems to end on the "wrong note."
 Arrangers also find it difficult to harmonize using the kind of chordal harmonies most Western musicians have been using since the time of J.S.
 Bach.
 But this tune comes from a tradition that dates back to medieval times, when key signatures and time signatures were still evolving, and the "rules" of modern harmony had yet to be written.
 To those who claim that such tunes end on the "wrong note," John Jacob Niles would tell you what his father told him, that the good thing about Applachian tunes is that "the song ends when it's over" (whether it's on the "right" note or not).
+To hear an MP3 file of this song click here.
+To download sheet music for this song in pdf format, click here To hear Amazon clips of various artists singing this song (and to buy any track that you like), scroll down the page.
 I wonder as I wander out under the sky,

 When Mary birthed Jesus 'twas in a cow's stall,